deltawave-tech/pcp/DOCUMENTATION.md

 3. The gradient implementation is directly tied to the operation itself
 4. Type safety is maintained throughout the system
 5. New operations can be added consistently by implementing a single plan type
+6. Mathematical gradient rules are correctly implemented for each operation type
+7. Memory management is handled consistently across all operations

 ## Zig Version